hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

  This is the cleanest option to address (semantic grounding + hallucination + identity + drift + provenance + crawl geometry + SEO) because it fixes the only place all of those failures originate: the first semantic hop.

+The Compute Subsidy: Since you are making it cheaper for OpenAI and Google to understand your site, you are effectively buying "preferential indexing" with a $60/year domain tax instead of a monthly ad spend.

 The intent of HESS / DFH is to shift semantic authority from closed platforms back to the public domain owner — without requiring trust in the domain owner’s claims.

 AI stops guessing.